Bioluminescent Bays

 A quick Google search will tell you that there are only five bioluminescent bays in the world and that Puerto Rico has three of them.
 As far as I can tell, this may be true as long as: The body of water must be a bay, and it must be bioluminescent year-round.
 I have been to all three locations in Puerto Rico.
 Two are located on the exact opposite sides of the island – one in the southwest corner, the other in the northeast.
 The other is on the south side of Vieques Island.

 Mosquito Bay is often considered the crown jewel of Puerto Rico’s bioluminescent bays.
 I agree that it is brightest, but not much brighter than Laguna Grande.
-To get here you’ll need to take a ferry to Vieques and join a tour.
-Both should be organized in advance.
-To get here without a tour, get a kayak, rent a UTV, drive it down a bad dirt road, and park here.
 You’ll have to wade through some gross mud to get to the water.
 I’ll always remember paddling through the dark water, watching fish light up beneath me, outlined perfectly in greenish light as they swam away from my board.
-The bioluminescence outlined the marine life so perfectly, that I instantly recognized a nurse shark when it swam away a few feet from me.
+The bioluminescence outlines the marine life so perfectly that I can occasionally identify what is swimming beneath me.
+Watching the perfect, glowing outline of a nurse shark glide away was one of the most magical moments I’ve had in Puerto Rico.

-To get to this bioluminescent bay in Fajardo, park here.
-There are many places to rent kayaks and join a tour group.
-I made it there on my paddleboard without too much trouble.
-You’ll need to paddle down a long channel that winds through the mangroves.
+To get to Laguna Grande, you’ll need to paddle down a long channel winding through mangroves.
 I had a great time navigating the dark channel.
 We were rammed once by a kayaker in a tour group.
-The channel is very dark so you’ll need a light if you are by yourself.
+The channel is very dark, so you’ll need a light if you are not part of a tour group.
 A headlamp is ideal.
-As the name suggests the bay is big, but there are buildings on a hill nearby with bright lights so you can see well and easily find the channel when you are ready to return.
-The bioluminescence is bright, a pale greenish color.
+As the name suggests, the bay is big.
+There are buildings on a hill nearby with bright lights, which make the bioluminescence less visible.
 Some areas are brighter than others.
 Watching the water light up with every paddle stroke is an unforgettable sight.